drajer-health/ecr-fhir-to-cda-lambda/README.md

 2. Under `Permissions` tab click on `Create inline Policy`

 3. Click on `{ } JSON` tab and ad the following security policy.
-Replace the `S3-BUCKET-NAME` with your S3 bucket name.
+Replace the `SQS-NAME` with your SQS name.
 	```
 	{
     "Version": "2012-10-17",